rhyolight/numenta.org/_includes/content/events.md

 # Upcoming Events

-## Jeff Hawkins on CLA Sensorimotor Integration
+## Jeff Hawkins on Sensory-motor Integration in HTM Theory

 [RSVP on Meetup.com](http://www.meetup.com/numenta/events/168671932/).

-Jeff has spend a lot of time lately thinking about some changes to the CLA algorithms implemented in the NuPIC open source project, which will move ahead towards sensorimotor integration.
-In this presentation, he explains the details behind his latest thinking, and will take audience questions.
+The neocortex generates most of our high level behavior and every region in the neocortex has some form of motor output.
+In this talk I will describe what we know about how the cortex generates behavior and how behavior fits within the framework of Hierarchical Temporal Memory theory.
+Although we don’t yet have a comprehensive theory of how the neocortex generates behavior we do understand several of the major components giving us hope that a comprehensive theory may be reachable in the near future.

 This event will be recorded and live-streamed.